Car Care Month: Maintenance is Your Friend

 - Inspect the exhaust system for leaks, damage and broken supports or hangers.

 If everyone on the road maintained their vehicles, there would be less risk of accidents.
 Be part of the solution by taking care of your own vehicle and hope that your example will be followed by others.
-If you or a loved one have been injured in an accident by an unsafe motor vehicle, or if you have any questions about this topic, trust your case to the car accident attorneys at Wapner Newman.
+If you or a loved one have been injured in an accident by an unsafe motor vehicle, or if you have any questions about this topic, trust your case to the Philadelphia car accident lawyer at Wapner Newman.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
-We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form and let us help you.
+We encourage you to contact us today by calling 1-800-529-6600 or filling out a free case evaluation form and let us help you.